How to Become a Nurse (RN) in 2021 [Complete Guide]

 One of the best things about nursing is the variety of specialties available to you.
 It’s important to reflect on the type of nursing path that best suits your strengths.
 Just because one specialty may pay more doesn’t mean it is the best.
 Take your time to research areas in nursing that peak your interest and is the best fit for you.
 To get your wheels turning, we’ve listed out a few of the high demand nursing specialties and included requirements, responsibilities and average salaries for each.
 This is not a comprehensive list of every nursing specialty, so we encourage you to conduct your own research to find the one that best suits you.

 Requirements Needed for Travel Nurses

 Travel nursing is such an exciting realm of the nursing profession.
-If you are looking to pursue a career down this path, then you will need to obtain an associate’s or bachelor’s degree in nursing.
-Along with that you will be required to pass your NCLEX exam and obtain a nursing license in each state that you want to work in.
+You will need to get an associate’s or bachelor’s degree in nursing.
+Along with that must pass your NCLEX exam and obtain a nursing license in each state that you want to work in.
 You can also receive a compact state license which allows you to work in a variety of states with ease.

 Responsibilities of Travel Nurses

 The responsibilities of a travel nurse will vary depending on the specialty you currently have experience in.
+Most facilities require at least one year of experience in a specialty within the last two years.
 If you like to experience a variety of hospital settings in different cities, then this is the career for you.
-You have the option to choose 13 week contracts wherever you please.
+You have the option to choose 13-week contracts wherever you please.

 Another perk with this route is that you can avoid hospital politics and the typical drama from a permanent position.
-However, you will need to have thick skin for this type of role.
-It can be challenging to walk into a hospital with established work relationships, but more than likely you will find numerous travel nurses at the facility in the same boat.
+Consequently, you will need to have thick skin for this type of role.
+It can be challenging to walk into a hospital with established work relationships.
+However more than likely you will find other travel nurses at the facility in the same boat.